valentinas-bogdanovicius/ElvinTheKing/README.md

 - Python 3.8 or higher
 - Git installed and configured
 - Access to a Jira instance with API token
-- Google AI API key for Gemini
+- AI API key (Google AI for Gemini or Anthropic for Claude)
 - Git repository with appropriate access permissions

 ## Installation